wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/database-handling/includes/2-database-actions.md

 ![data link properties advanced tab](..\media\data-link-properties-advanced-tab.png)

-Use the **Execute SQL Statement** Action to query the database.
-The Action can be configured by using the already established SQL connection and setting the SQL connection variable created by the previous action.
+Use the **Execute SQL Statement** action to query the database.
+The action can be configured by using the already established SQL connection and by setting the SQL connection variable that was created by the previous action.

-Alternatively, it can connect to the database directly, using the same method described in the previous Action.
+Alternatively, the action can connect to the database directly, by using the same method that was described in the **Open SQL Connection** action.

 ![execute sql statement action properties](..\media\execute-sql-statement-action-properties.png)

-The **Close SQL Connection** Action requires the SQL connection variable and terminates the connection to the database.
+The **Close SQL Connection** action requires the SQL connection variable and will terminate the connection to the database.

 ![close sql connection action properties](..\media\close-sql-connection-action-properties.png)